 Please note that I’m reclaiming the hashtag “Schizogram” on Instagram.
 It has been subject to misuse/abuse.

-Why not follow me on Twitter, or subscribe to the blog by email (box to the left)?
+Why not follow me on Twitter, or subscribe to the blog by email (scroll down under the menu)?